neelmitra/avsmqtt/instructions/lab1.md

     ![alt text](../images/thing.png)

-3. Click *Settings* (on the left bottom pane) of IoT home page and copy the IoT endpoint URL
+3. Click *Settings* (on the left bottom pane) of IoT Console
+    - copy the IoT endpoint URL to a local notepad

     <font color="red">The endpoint Url might be different for you , than in the screenshot here</font>